dragonwocky/sear/README.md

 to do any more.

-if you do want something like that, check out [Vue.js](https://vuejs.org/) or [Svelte](https://svelte.dev/). otherwise, give Sear a try. it has some decent capabilities, and does the job well enough.
+if you do want something like that, check out [Vue.js](https://vuejs.org/) or [Svelte](https://svelte.dev/). otherwise, give this a try. it has some decent capabilities, and does the job well enough.

 ## docs / features